 EAT HAIR-FRIENDLY FOODS

-Eighty-five percent of your hair is made from a protein called keratin.
-To top up your stores, eat plenty of foods high in protein, like fish, meat and dairy, and if your veggie or vegan tofu is a good option.
+Eight five percent of your hair is made from a protein called keratin.
+To top up your stores, eat plenty of foods high in protein, like fish, meat and dairy, and if you’re veggie or vegan tofu is a good option.

 GET WIGGY WITH IT